wilson0x4d/X4DESO/X4D_Bank/README.md

 ## Versions

+v1.19

+- Relocated loot-specific behaviour out of Bank addon and into Loot addon.
+- Misc updates for Core v1.10

 v1.18

 - Fixed bug where partial stacks were sometimes not being filled if target bag was full and prior stack failed to fill.